Choltz95/planet_labs_take-home/README.md

 ## Installation

-Test the app to be hosted on heroku or
+Test the app to be hosted on heroku at http://warm-crag-1162.herokuapp.com/ or
 Clone the repository and run pip install -r requirements.txt, then run python app.py